-The receipt of potential funding cannot be considered probable at this time because these plans are not entirely within management's control as of the date of the unaudited condensed consolidated financial statements.
-Therefore, there exists substantial doubt regarding our ability to continue as a going concern for a period of one year after the date that these financial statements are issued.
+The receipt of any potential funding cannot be considered probable at this time because these plans are not entirely within our control as of the date of the unaudited condensed consolidated financial statements.
+Therefore, there exists substantial doubt regarding our ability to continue as a going concern for a period of one year after the date that the unaudited condensed consolidated financial statements included elsewhere in this Form 10-Q are issued.
 Even if additional financing is successfully consummated, available liquidity may still not be sufficient to eliminate the aforementioned substantial doubt regarding our ability to continue as a going concern.
-Refer to the "Going Concern" discussion within Note 1 of the unaudited condensed consolidated financial statements for more information.
+Refer to the "Going Concern" discussion within Note 1-Basis of Financial Statement Presentation of the unaudited condensed consolidated financial statements for more information.